 They sure are.
 These drills use the most modern technology that’s still being developed.
 They are almost twice more expensive than regular brushed drills.

-Short history of brushless cordless drills
+A short history of brushless cordless drills

 The discovery of an electric portable drill was a real breakthrough.
-Over the years, all manufacturers, besides Black + Decker, such as Bosch, Milwaukee and others worked on improvement of these drills.
+Over the years, all manufacturers, besides Black + Decker, such as Bosch, Milwaukee and others worked on the improvement of these drills.
 They were getting more powerful but smaller, handier an easier to use.

 Eventually, in 2004, Makita developed brushless motor for the defense and aerospace industry.
 In 2009, this company introduced brushless cordless impact driver.